 Vehicle weight is also an important parameter affecting non-exhaust emissions from all three main sources, including tyre wear emissions.
+Light-weighting efforts from manufacturers for improved fuel consumption are also contributing to reducing tyre wear emissions.

-The battery and other components of the electric vehicles increase the vehicle weight when compared to conventional Internal Combustion Engine (ICE) vehicles.
-Timmers & Achten (2016) compared multiple combinations of electric vehicles and their equivalent non-electric version and indicated that electric vehicles are 280 kg or 24% heavier than the non-electric counterparts.
-This increase of vehicle weight leads to an increase in all non-exhaust emission sources in accordance with the estimation method developed by Simons (2013).
+The battery of the electric vehicles increases the vehicle weight when compared to conventional Internal Combustion Engine (ICE) vehicles and this influences tyre wear.
+Timmers & Achten (2016) compared multiple combinations of electric vehicles and their equivalent non-electric version and indicated that electric vehicles are 280 kg or 24% heavier than their non-electric counterparts.
+This increase in vehicle weight leads to an increase in all non-exhaust emission sources in accordance with the estimation method developed by Simons (2013).
 A more recent study by Beddows & Harrison (2021) after comparing battery electric vehicles with their ICE counterparts based on the power output indicates an average mass increase of 258 kg and 314 kg for electric cars compared to petrol and diesel cars respectively, leading to 7-10 % increase of the tyre wear emissions for PM10 and PM2.5.
+A similar increase in the study of Beddows & Harrison (2021) was reported in the study of Liu et al. (2021).
+The same study also indicates the differences between small, medium, and large ICE vehicles in terms of tyre wear.
+The reported differences are on average between 10-20% between the different segments.
+In addition, the study of S. Woo et al. (2022) concluded that an increase in vehicle weight by 20% leads to increased tyre wear emissions by around 15-20%.
+Emissions Analytics has also tested many vehicles in real-world conditions and concluded that for every 500 kg extra vehicle weight, tyre wear emissions rise by 21%.
+Oroumiyeh and Zhu (2021) measured the tyre wear of small, medium, and large vehicles and concluded that the resulting tyre wear was proportional to the vehicle weight.

 Tyre wear factors are substantially higher for HDVs than for LDVs.
 Legret and Pagotto (1999) assumed that the wear factor for heavy-duty vehicle tyres (at 136 mg/vkm) was double that of light-duty vehicle tyres.
 However, this appears to be an underestimate.
 Baumann and Ismeier (1997) give wear factors for ‘heavy-duty vehicles’, ‘articulated lorries’ and buses of 189 mg/vkm, 234 mg/vkm, and 192 mg/vkm respectively.
-Gebbe et al. (1997) reports a tyre wear factor for heavy-duty vehicles of 539 mg/vkm.
+Gebbe et al. (1997) report a tyre wear factor for heavy-duty vehicles of 539 mg/vkm.
 HDV wear factors closer to 800 mg/vkm have been reported by Garben et al. (1997) and EMPA (2000), and SENCO (1999) give a wear factor for HGVs of 1403 mg/vkm.
 The wear factor per vkm will be dependent on the vehicle configuration, such as the number of axles and the load, and so a wide range of values is to be expected.

 Brake wear